 The Espimon press a red button on their belly and vanish in an instant.
 Vanishing magic?
 No. It’s their AI defense protocol.
 Optical camouflage.

-The Commandramon fire at the space where the Espimon were, but they have since moved.
+The Commandramon fire at the space where the Espimon were, but the bullets find no target.
 They slip past the police unnoticed.

-‘Mekanorimon” As soon as Satsuki gives the order, two more Digmon appear behind her.
+‘Mekanorimon” As soon as Satsuki gives the order, two large robots appear behind her.

-Mekanorimon look like large robots with shining silver metallic skin.
-They stand larger than the fleeing Espimon and the Commandrom it served with.
+Mekanorimon stand larger than the fleeing Espimon and the Commandrom they served with.
 These are the DigiPolice’s special purpose vehicles.
 Each Makanorimon has a Commandramon piloting it.

-The Mekanorimon scan the field.
 A twinkling beam erupts from one of the Meknorimon, grazing one of the Espimon.
-It erupts into a flurry of sparks.
-Its camouflage dissolves, and the Espimon falls onto the beach.
+It erupts into a flurry of sparks as its camouflage dissolves.
+The Espimon falls onto the beach.
 The remaining three Espimon continue to flee, unaware that they are now visible.

 “Don’t let them get away.
 Fire!”